jsbrittain/accelerometer-analysis/README.md

 # Accelerometer analysis

 Jupyter notebook used for accelerometer analysis.
-Open the notebook in the `scripts` folder, or follow the setup guide below if you need to get up and running.
+This notebook uses interactive widgets - follow the setup guide below to get up and running.

+### Analysis

+These scripts explore the dataset graphically, and develop a pipeline for peak g-force extraction.

+- Load and convert Excel dataset to CSV (much quicker to load on subsequent runs)
+- Exploratory data analysis
+  - Plot all datasets (sanity check)
+  - Interactive plot of single datasets (accelerometer data, spectrum, etc.)
+- Maximum force detection and output
+  - Find peak forces in the RMS signal (see notebook for details)
+  - Output results to a separate CSV file for further analyis

 ### Setup guide